TheDaneFromSpain/gmail-keyword-filter/README.md

 Because of this, it only looks for emails that have the "work" label in gmail, but this can be changed in the customizations section.

-Part of it uses the Gmail API python quickstart, under Apache licence 2.0: https://developers.google.com/workspace/gmail/api/quickstart/python
+It uses a modified version of the Gmail API python quickstart, which is under Apache licence 2.0: https://developers.google.com/workspace/gmail/api/quickstart/python

 ## Instructions